AdityaKane2001/AdityaKane2001.github.io/_pages/about.md

 ## A bit about me...

-I am a senior Computer Enginnering undergrad at Pune Institute of Computer Technology, Pune.
+I am a senior Computer Engineering undergrad at Pune Institute of Computer Technology, Pune.

 I'm currently working as a Research Intern at IISc, Bengaluru under the guidance of Dr. Suresh Sundaram and Dr. Chandan Gautam.
 Mainly working on Out-of-Distribution detection in NLP.